-One of our Family Garden Life mum’s Katie, is reaching out for some ideas for her fairy garden resort.
-Katie and her kids are looking to refresh their multi-story fairy garden by adding some boarders that will cope in a sunny position.
+One of our Family Garden Life mum’s Katie is reaching out for some ideas for her fairy garden resort.
+Katie and her kids are looking to refresh their multi-story fairy garden by adding some borders that will cope in a sunny position.

 “This is the fairy garden I mentioned to you earlier.
 I’ve replaced quite a few plants now and given some room to grow until we decorate.
 I would love some ideas that may work for the borders of things that can cope in full sun and stay small!
 I will be adding another pot to it soon as well”.

-Katie has created her multi story fairy garden with a broken terracotta plant pot.
+Katie has created her multi-story fairy garden resort with a broken terracotta plant pot.
 By arranging the broken pieces within the pot and filling with soil the fairies have 3 different levels to play on.
 More additions to their garden including miniature fairy furniture, stepping stones and a suitable selection of plants & moss.

 - Coloured stones.
 Purchasing coloured stones might just be a good solution as well.
 You won’t have any issues with the maintenance and the colours will bring a fairy garden to life.
 For a little larger stone, you can also look at purchasing some paint with an illuminating effect.
 This brings a little magic at night time.

 - Natural Borders.
 Using some of natures finest from a scavenger hunt can sometimes deliver more than you think.
 Even a broken piece of screen can be turned into a fairy garden fence with a little imagination.